Darragh Burns: Shamrock Rovers loan

 After making just two EFL Trophy appearances and no league appearances in the season, Burns was loaned out to Shamrock Rovers in search of game time on 2 January 2024.
 On 4 March 2024, Burns scored his first goal for the club in a 2–2 draw against Derry City.

 Grimsby Town

 On 26 January 2025, Burns signed for EFL League Two club Grimsby Town for an undisclosed fee on a contract until the summer of 2028, turning down a contract offer to join Shamrock Rovers on a permanent basis following his loan spell there.
 His first appearance for Grimsby came as a substitute, coming on in the 86th minute of their 2–1 win over Doncaster Rovers on 15 February 2025.
-On 27 August 2025, Burns assisted the opening goal of the game in a 2–2 draw at home to Manchester United in the EFL Cup, before going on to score 2 penalties in the shootout as his side won 12–11 on penalties, with his second spot kick proving to be the winner.
+On 27 August 2025, Burns assisted the opening goal of the game in a 2–2 draw at home to his boyhood club Manchester United in the EFL Cup, before going on to score 2 penalties in the shootout as his side won 12–11 on penalties, with his second spot kick proving to be the winner.
+On 27 November 2025, he scored his first goal for the club, a 67th minute equaliser in an eventual 2–1 loss at home to Tranmere Rovers.

+Derry City

+On 11 July 2026, Burns signed for League of Ireland Premier Division club Derry City for an undisclosed fee.